Dana Strum: 1995–1998: Fear No Evil

-There was interest from five, but Slaughter chose an independent label because Strum thought that "some of the best music was being turned out by the indies".
-The band signed a deal with then-newcomer, CMC International Records, a North Carolina-based label that supported "American self-written, self-produced rock 'n' roll".
+Despite these challenges, Fear No Evil was completed in February 1994, followed by the tour with Damn Yankees that started that same month., when the band headed to South America and began 1994 touring, this time as headliners, in the Midwest.
+By that time, the band's record label, Chrysalis, was sold to EMI.
+Leaning on his credentials as the band's producer, Strum helped Slaughter successfully leave Chrysalis and they signed a deal with an independent label,CMC International Records, a North Carolina–based label that supported "American self-written, self-produced rock 'n' roll".
 According to Strum, "it was definitely a risky decision".
-"No one knew what was going to happen with CMC at the time, but we were fed up with the corporate thinking of a major label and we liked the hands-on attitude that CMC label president Tom Lipsky seemed to have," he stated.
-The label also had become the home of '80s hard-rock bands such as Iron Maiden, Warrant, Dokken and L.A.
-Guns.
+"No one knew what was going to happen with CMC at the time, but we were fed up with the corporate thinking of a major label and we liked the hands-on attitude that CMC label president Tom Lipsky seemed to have," he explained.